JosefForkman/Robbin-elephant/README.md

 Tested by the following people:

-1. Jane Doe
+1. Axel Enghamre
-2. John Doe
+2. Magnus Varagvinter